-Technology Applications in Education is a required course for all educator preparation candidates.
-The course focuses on the identification, use, and evaluation of research based technological applications that support appropriate instructional strategies to positively impact the learning process.
-Students begin development of their Educator Preparation digital portfolio to document technology integration strategies.
-This projects-based course employs the use of common office applications, academic, audio/video/ image editing software, and dual computing platforms.
-This course requires 5 hours of Field Based experience.
+Technology Applications in Education is a required course for EC-6, Special Education, and Technology Applications candidates.
+The course focuses on the identification, use, and evaluation of research based technological applications that support appropriate instructional strategies.
+Students continue development of the Professional Portfolio.
+This course optimizes opportunities for teacher candidates to use a variety of mediatechnology as teaching tools.